ammdias/seqren/MANUAL.md

    choosing.

-2. Open a terminal in the directory where the program was uncompressed and run one of the following scripts to install locally or globally:
+2. Open a terminal in the directory where the program was uncompressed and run the following script to install locally:

-   * Local installation:

-         $ bash local_install.sh
+        $ python3 INSTALL.py

    This will install the program for the current user only and is suited for single-user systems.
 The program will be installed in a directory under `$HOME/.local/lib` and a symbolic link `$HOME/.local/bin/seqren` will be created to allow simple execution.

    On most Linux systems the `$HOME/.local/bin` directory will be inserted in the execution PATH, if it exists.
 If that is not your case, you must make sure to insert it.

-   * Global installation:

-         $ sudo bash global_install.sh

-     This will install the program for all the system's users and should be the option if it is installed in a multi-user system.
-The program will be installed under `/usr/local/lib` and a symlink `/usr/local/bin/seqren` will be created.

-   * Manual installation:

-     Copy the uncompressed program directory to a location of your choosing and create a symbolic link `seqren` to the launch program (`seqren.py`) anywhere in your PATH.

 3. Test that the installation was successful with the command: